-Log files – Files that record either events that occur in an operating system or software, or messages occurring on communication software.
+Log files – Files that record either events that occur in an operating system or software or messages happening on communication software.
 For example, when a failed login to an E-mail system occurs, a log file is created to record that even.

-Logging – The act of keeping a log for an extended period of time.
+Logging – The act of keeping a log for an extended period.

 Log Aggregation –The practice of collecting log data in a centralized location where it can be analyzed more effectively.

 Log management – The workflow, devices, procedures, policies and other systems in place governing the collection, aggregation, and analysis of network log data.

 Log Source – Either the security equipment or the network equipment from which an event log originates.